avocado smoothie

 The idea is to wait until you feel better.
 Theoretically, by removing all suspected irritants you should notice a reduction in symptoms.
 You should experience less intestinal trouble, better sleep, have more mental clarity, have more energy, and generally "feel" better.

-Many AIP dieters use a food journal to record what they eat and how they feel.
+Many people on AIP diet plans use a food journal to record what they eat and how they feel.

 Phase 2: Reintroduction

-The reintroduction phase of an AIP diet occurs in increments.
+The reintroduction phase of an AIP diet plan occurs in increments.
 The process goes like this:

 1. Finish the elimination phase.